Find-Friends-Team/find-friends-team/pikidex.md

 # Pikidex

-This is small, fan built, application.
+This is a small, fan-built application.
 It allows you to track and share the progress of pikimin collection in Pikmin Bloom game.

 ![](images/pikidex-1.2-o.gif)